 Philanthropy Officer - Heart & Vascular

-Ruth Darling Heyd is a dedicated member of the Greater Greensboro community inside of Cone Health, and out.
-From Charlotte, NC, she first came to Greensboro to study piano performance at UNC-Greensboro.
-She has spent her career making an impact for many Greensboro staples including Lucky 32, Greensboro Montessori School and O.Henry & Proximity Hotels, before becoming executive director of the Greater Triad region for the American Heart Association.
+Ruth is a dedicated member of the greater Greensboro community inside of Cone Health and out.
+A native of Charlotte, she first came to Greensboro to study piano performance at UNC-Greensboro.
+She has spent her career making an impact for many Greensboro staples including Lucky 32, the Greensboro Montessori School and the O.Henry and Proximity Hotels before becoming executive director of the greater Triad region for the American Heart Association.

-Michelle Morgan has been a part of the Cone Health system since 2004.
-A dedicated teammate, she has held various roles including support of Women's Hospital Facilities Management and coordination of Volunteer Services.
+Michelle has been a part of the Cone Health system since 2004.
+A dedicated teammate, she has held various roles including support of Women's Hospital facilities management and coordination of Volunteer Services.

-Originally from Boston, Massachusetts, Michelle attended Massasoit Community College and earned an associate's degree in office administration, then Bridgewater State University, where she earned a bachelor's degree in physical education, exercise science/health fitness with a minor in business.
+Originally from Boston, Massachusetts, Michelle attended Massasoit Community College and earned an associate's degree in office administration, then attended Bridgewater State University, where she earned a bachelor's degree in physical education and exercise science/health fitness with a minor in business.

 Engagement and Annual Giving Officer

-Amy Postel joined the Cone Health team in 2007 and graduated from Elon University with a bachelor’s in human services.
-Amy is a dedicated teammate that has served in various departments within the health system including Wesley Long Surgery Center and Volunteer Services before becoming an engagement and annual giving officer.
+Amy joined the Cone Health team in 2007 and graduated from Elon University with a bachelor’s in human services.
+Amy is a dedicated teammate that has served in various departments within the health system, including Wesley Long Surgery Center and Volunteer Services before joining the philanthropy team.

 When not living out the Cone Health promise by always lending her co-workers a helping hand, Amy loves spending time with her son and two cats, Jersey and Mistletoe.
-If not working in health care philanthropy, Amy would help lead an adoption agency to better the lives of children, a passion, like health care, that runs deep.
+She is also an active member of the Children's Adoption Services board.

-Jennifer Shoffner has a significant background in health care philanthropy.
-Prior to joining the philanthropy team at Cone Health Jennifer served as the marketing director for the Alight Foundation, a nonprofit supporting local women newly-diagnosed with breast cancer.
-Proudly, Alight is now integrated as a program offered by Cone Health.
+Prior to joining the philanthropy team at Cone Health, Jennifer served as the marketing director for the Alight Foundation, a nonprofit supporting local women newly diagnosed with breast cancer.
+Alight is integrated as a program offered by Cone Health.

-Jennifer is a graduate of the UNC-Charlotte with a bachelor's degree in English and a minor in communications.
-Having grown up in a Navy family, Jennifer now calls Greensboro home.
-She and her husband David have two children, Ashton and Jorja, along with pets Gunner, a Boykin Spaniel, and Jellybean, a loveable Ohio barn kitty.
+Jennifer is a graduate of UNC-Charlotte with a bachelor's degree in English and a minor in communications.
+Having grown up in a Navy family, Jennifer calls Greensboro home.
+She and her husband, David, have two children, Ashton and Jorja, along with pets Gunner, a boykin spaniel, and Jellybean, a loveable Ohio barn kitty.

 Prospect Research & Database Coordinator

-RK Spearman joined Cone Health in 2020 as the prospect researcher & database coordinator.
-She considers herself a life-long learner, having matriculated from UNC-Greensboro with a bachelor’s and a master’s in accounting, East Carolina University with an MBA, and Northcentral University with a post-baccalaureate degree in training and development.
-From front-line fundraising to call center management, her passions for philanthropy and training have inspired her career and led her to Cone Health!
+RK joined Cone Health in 2020 as the prospect researcher & database coordinator.
+She considers herself a life-long learner, graduating from UNC-Greensboro with a bachelor’s and a master’s in accounting.
+She also earned an MBA from East Carolina University and a post-baccalaureate degree in training and development from Northcentral University in San Diego, California.
+From front-line fundraising to call center management, her passions for philanthropy and training have inspired her career and led her to Cone Health.

 Philanthropy Officer - Women’s & Children’s Services

-As a philanthropy officer, Tricia Teter directly supports pediatric and OB/GYN care through the Women's & Children's Fund, NICU, Pediatric Complex Care Program and many other Cone Health priorities.
+As a philanthropy officer, Tricia Teter directly supports pediatric and OB/GYN care.
 Tricia is a proud double graduate of Elon University with a bachelor’s in strategic communications and a master’s in business administration.
 (Go Phoenix!)

 Program Manager, Alamance Regional Charitable Foundation

-Program manager, Jordan Wood, has been with the Alamance Regional Charitable Foundation since 2017.
-Originally from Mebane, North Carolina, Jordan earned a bachelor’s in communications from Peace College, with a concentration in public relations and minors in Spanish and business.
+Jordan has been with the Alamance Regional Charitable Foundation since 2017.
+Originally from Mebane, she earned a bachelor’s in communications from Peace College, with a concentration in public relations and minors in Spanish and business.

-Jordan was drawn to her work in healthcare philanthropy after her own father valiantly fought cancer three times.
-In her own words, "The journey is difficult and long — support and advocacy are needed to get them through and to help them focus on getting better!".
+Jordan was drawn to her work in healthcare philanthropy after her father valiantly fought cancer three times.
+She says: "The journey is difficult and long — support and advocacy are needed to get them through and to help them focus on getting better!"

-When not living out the Cone Health promise through teamwork, marketing, event planning and donor database management for the Foundation, Jordan loves spending time with her family, being outdoors and enjoying all things sports!
+When not living out the Cone Health promise through teamwork, marketing, and event planning, Jordan loves spending time with her family, being outdoors and enjoying all things sports.